On 9th January 2021, UPSC Conducted General Studies 1 and General Studies 2 Paper for Civil Services Mains Examination 2020.

 - The questions are likely to test the candidate’s basic understanding of all relevant issues, and ability to analyse, and take a view on conflicting socio-economic goals, objectives and demands.
 The candidates are expected to give relevant, meaningful and succinct answers.

-The coverage was comprehensive spanning across the syllabus covering questions from almost every section of GS 1 syllabus except world history this time.
+- The coverage was comprehensive spanning across the syllabus covering questions from almost every section of GS 2 syllabus.

 Questions were asked from portions like:

-Overall, as the paper was quite on expected lines, students are advised to remain stick to the core of syllabus in their due course of preparation keeping focus on current developments.
+Overall, the paper was quite on expected lines, students are advised to remain stick to core of syllabus in their due course of preparation keeping focus on current developments.